EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 ```

 - **Old behavior.** It explained why `to_s(:db)`, `sum` without a starting value, and untyped array binds behaved differently on the upgraded stack.
 I confirmed each against the running app, not against the explanation.
+- **Checking.** It drafted the browser checklist with me and ran passes by driving a real browser through it.
+Its runs were judged by the same evidence rules as mine.
 - **Strategy.** I used it to compare transplant versus incremental and to run a pre-mortem before committing.
 I made the decision.

 I also kept a few plain files in the repo: the working rules, how we were collaborating, and the current resume point.
 A fresh session could start with "read the notes and continue," which kept the work easy to pick back up.